Enter investment values and click calculate.

 Accuracy and Disclaimer

-CAGR is a historical metric that smooths actual returns into a constant rate.
-Past growth rates do not predict future performance.
-This calculator is for educational and informational purposes only and is not investment advice.
+CAGR is a historical performance metric that smooths actual returns into an equivalent constant growth rate.
+Past CAGR does not predict future returns.
+Actual investment performance varies significantly year to year due to market conditions, economic factors, and investment-specific risks.
+This calculator is for educational and analytical purposes only and does not constitute investment advice.

 Dividend Yield Calculator